Swahili

 Just a little effort of speaking a few words of Swahili will get you a big return and big smiles!

-Swahili today is the native language of inhabitants in the East African region and is spoken by approximately fifty million people.
-Swahili and English are the official languages of both Kenya and Tanzania, but Swahili is also spoken in Burundi, Rwanda, Uganda, and Zaire.
+Today it is the native language of inhabitants in the East African region and is spoken by approximately fifty million people.
+Together with English, they are the official languages of both Kenya and Tanzania, and it is also spoken in Burundi, Rwanda, Uganda, and Zaire.

-Around the eighth century, Arabs trading on the East African Coast referred to the varieties of Swahili spoken in the area as "languages of the coast" and the name Swahili is from the Arabic word sawaahil, meaning coast.
-The name was further adapted to the Swahili language by the addition of the prefix ki, so that the Swahili name for the language is Kiswahili.
+Around the eighth century, Arabs trading on the East African Coast referred to the varieties of Swahili spoken in the area as "languages of the coast" and the name is from the Arabic word sawaahil, meaning coast.
+It was further adapted to the language by the addition of the prefix ki, resulting in the name Kiswahili.

-Swahili is a complex language spoken in East Africa.
-The language has ancient roots in the Bantu language family, thought to have originated in the early part of the first millennium A.D., and extends now across Central Africa.
+It is a complex language spoken in East Africa and has ancient roots in the Bantu language family.
+It is thought to have originated in the early part of the first millennium A.D., and extends now across Central Africa.

-As with many other languages, loan words have entered Swahili from many places, particularly to name objects or concepts without pre-existing Swahili equivalents.
-Derivations of non-Bantu Swahili words can be traced to languages including English, German, Portuguese, Persian, Gujurati, Hindi, Hebrew, and even Chinese.
-Some Swahili words have entered other languages, most famously safari.
+As with many other languages, loan words have entered the language from many places, particularly to name objects or concepts without pre-existing Swahili equivalents.
+Derivations of non-Bantu words can be traced to languages including English, German, Portuguese, Persian, Gujurati, Hindi, Hebrew, and even Chinese.
+Some words have entered other languages, most famously safari.

 Have fun!